Homemade Strawberry Sorbet

 This page contains affiliate links.
 For more information please read my Disclosure Policy.

-a grey bowl of sorbet
+a bowl of strawberry sorbet scoops on a stone table.

 Ingredients